zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 # Onboard a REST API without code changes required

 As a user of Zowe&trade;, onboard an existing REST API service to the Zowe&trade; API Mediation Layer without changing the code of the API service.
-This for of onboarding is also refered to as, "static onboarding".
+This form of onboarding is also refered to as, "static onboarding".

 **Note:** When developing a new service, it is not recommended to onboard a REST service using this method, as this method is non-native to the API Mediation Layer.
 For a complete list of methods to onboard a REST service natively to the API Mediation Layer, see the [Onboarding Overview](onboard-overview.md).